voidmainhq/Snake_game.cpp/README.md

 # Snake Terminal Game (C++)

 A simple 1D snake game in the terminal.
-Navigate a line of cells, avoid randomly placed walls, and reach the fruit (`@`) using real-time controls!
+Navigate a line of cells, avoid randomly placed walls, and reach the fruit (`@`) using real-time controls

 ## Features
 - Real-time keyboard input (`A` / `D` to move, `SPACE` + `A/D` to jump)